RupankarCh/my-notes/Cloud Computing/readme.md

 Creating Internet Gateway> Name Tag> Create Internet Gateway Internet Gateways> Select the IGW> Actions> Attach to VPC> Select the VPC> Attach Internet Gateway

+# Serverless Computing:
+Developers write code, the CSP manages all the underlying hardware, networking and software stacks.
+No need for capacity planning, patching and infrasructure maitenance.
+Costs are calculated based on execution duration (milliseconds)and the number of requests.
+It also provdides scaling, Ideal for startups and projects with unpredictable or"spiky" traffic patterns.

+## Understanding Event-Driven Triggers
+- **Inbound Requests:** Triggering functions via HTTP requests through an API Gateway (e.g., a mobile app login).
+- **Data Changes:** Running code immediately after a file is uploaded to storage (likeS3) or a row is added to a database.
+- **Scheduled Tasks**: Creating "Serverless Cron Jobs" to run cleanup scripts orreports at specific intervals.
+- **Stream Processing**: Analyzing data in real-time as it flows through messagequeues or IoT hubs.
+- **Stateless Execution**: Each function starts fresh; any data that needs to persist mustbe stored in an external database.

+## When to Go Serverless (Use Cases)
+- **Web Backends**: Handling API requests for mobile apps or single-page weba pplications.
+- **Real-time Image Processing**: Automatically resizing or watermarking photos the moment they are uploaded.
+- **Chatbots and Assistants**: Processing natural language requests without maintaining a persistent server connection.
+- **Data Transformation**: Automatically cleaning or reformatting data as it enters a"Data Lake."
+- **IoT Backend**: Handling massive bursts of telemetry data from thousands of connected devices simultaneously.